πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 Setup via Wi-Fi

-2. Connect to node’s Wi-Fi network (password shown on screen)
+2. Connect to the node’s Wi-Fi network (password shown on screen)

 πŸ’‘ IP Address: node gets address from your router (not 192.168.4.1!).
 Exact address displayed on OLED screen.